 Downed power lines cause temporarily closure of I-10 near Oak Harbor Blvd in Slidell

-SLIDELL - On Friday morning Louisiana State Police announced that a part of I-10 in Slidell is temporarily closed due to downed power lines.
+SLIDELL - On Friday morning Louisiana State Police announced that a part of I-10 in Slidell was temporarily shut down due to downed power lines.

-According to a State Police Facebook post created around 9 a.m., I-10 near Oak Harbor Blvd in Slidell is closed due to energized power lines crossing the east and westbound lanes.
+According to a State Police Facebook post created around 9 a.m., I-10 near Oak Harbor Blvd in Slidell was closed due to energized power lines crossing the east and westbound lanes.

-Traffic is being diverted to US 90.
+Traffic was diverted to US 90.

 Drivers are urged to use caution in the area as crews work to clear the roadway.